-Amicalola Trails is a 2.7 mile moderately trafficked loop trail located near Dawsonville, GA that features a waterfall and is rated as moderate.
+Amicalola Falls Loop Trail is a 2.7 mile moderately trafficked loop trail located near Dawsonville, Georgia that features a waterfall and is rated as moderate.
 The trail is primarily used for hiking, walking, nature trips, and birding and is accessible year-round.

 Special place and beautiful waterfall to see in GA!